m-martin-j/physiotherapy-practice-web/README.md

 ## Style
 ### Fonts
-* This project uses Arial as base font and self-hosted Quicksand as heading font
+* This project uses Arial as base font (Helvetica only if the user happens to have it installed) and self-hosted Quicksand as heading font.
 * For using variable fonts (such as Quicksand), see e.g. [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide).
 * Source
   * pre-load font in HTML: [_layouts/default.html](_layouts/default.html)